quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 ### Persistent

-A message (or other forms of data) is persistent if it exists until it’s read.
+A message (or other forms of data) is persistent if it exists until it's read.
 If a data stream is persistent, it will survive a shutdown of the data- streaming service, typically by the system writing it to disk.
 Persistent data allows a system to hold larger amounts of historical data than a stream alone.
 Persistent data can also be useful in a recovery from a catastrophic event or for correcting historical inaccuracies caused by bugs.

 Quix offers persistence at the topic level.
-If you persist a topic, you’ll be able to explore data streamed to it via the data explorer.
+If you persist a topic, you'll be able to explore data streamed to it via the data explorer.

 ### Pipeline

 A pipeline enables data to flow from one point to another.
-It’s software that manages the process of transporting that data.
+It's software that manages the process of transporting that data.
 A pipeline is responsible for routing data as a domain-agnostic process and remains separate from other components of an application.